nucypher/taco-web/packages/taco/VIEM_SUPPORT.md

 ### For Authentication Providers

-If you need viem-compatible authentication providers (like `ViemEIP4361AuthProvider`), install the taco-auth package:
+If you need authentication providers that work with viem, install the taco-auth package:

 ```bash
 npm install @nucypher/taco-auth viem